Parliamentary.ai

 • Kew Gardens' outstanding universal value as a World Heritage Site.

-• The ability of the Board of Trustees to fulfill their duties under the National Heritage Act 1983.
+• The ability of the Board of Trustees to fulfill its responsibilities under the National Heritage Act 1983.

-The Act applies only to England and Wales and comes into force two months after being passed.
+The Act applies to England and Wales only and comes into force two months after it's passed.

 Government Spending

-The bill does not directly specify any government spending.
-The impact on government spending would depend on the terms of any leases granted and any associated costs or revenues.
+The bill doesn't directly specify government spending.
+The impact on government spending will depend on the terms of any leases granted and any associated costs or revenues.

 Groups Affected

-• The Board of Trustees of the Royal Botanic Gardens, Kew: Their operational capacity may be impacted by any new leases.
+• Board of Trustees of Royal Botanic Gardens, Kew: Their ability to function is protected by conditions within the bill.

-• The public: Access to and enjoyment of Kew Gardens may be affected, depending on the terms of any leases.
+• Public: The impact on public access to Kew Gardens will depend on the terms of any leases granted.

 Full Text